Anshul1023/interview-agent/README.md

-A real-time AI assistant that listens to interview questions (voice or typed), and streams answers to a floating overlay window that is **completely hidden** from screen recording, Zoom/Meet screen share, taskbar, and Alt+Tab.
+A real-time AI assistant that listens to interview questions (voice or typed), and streams answers to a floating overlay window that is **completely hidden** from screen recording, Zoom/Meet screen share, taskbar,and Alt+Tab.

 ---